russellgill/hello/index.md

 - [Python workshop](https://github.com/russellgill/SPS_Python_Workshop/tree/master) I delivered for the UOttawa Physics Society.

+- [Golang Web-Assembly](https://gist.github.com/russellgill/e40b56856590e2d2be26afabd55e627f) is a very small experement on the new syscall/js module in Golang.
+What more could you want than being able to call Go from Javascript?

 ### Awesome Projects

 Let's check out some projects that are downright cool in one way or another.